-10 One clear analogy is bonuses in financial institutions, where, the desire to be the "best" trader or loan officer can lead to catastrophic economic losses.
-Brown et al. (1996) argue that relative performance incentives can lead to excessive risk-taking in asset management.
+^{10.} One clear analogy is bonuses in financial institutions, where, the desire to be the "best" trader or loan officer can lead to catastrophic economic losses.
+Brown, Harlow, and Starks (1996) argue that relative performance incentives can lead to excessive risk-taking in asset management.

-Reich.
+German air force achieved air supremacy.
+The only exception before 1943 was the defeat during the Battle of Britain.
+The planned invasion of the British Isles had to be called off because of the Luftwaffe's failure to dominate the skies.
+By 1943, both personnel and the number of planes had approximately doubled (Kroener, Müller, and Umbreit, 1988).
+As the Allied bomber offensive against German cities gathered pace, ever more fighter units were called back to defend the German Reich.
 Having started the war with modern planes and a large air fleet, Germany first lost its quantitative edge.
-Once the Wehrmacht invaded Russia, and the United States joined the war, the Luftwaffe was heavily outnumbered in all theaters of war.
+Once the Wehrmacht invaded Russia, and the US joined the war, the Luftwaffe was heavily outnumbered in all theatres of war.
 It eventually fell behind also in terms of equipment quality.
 New planes with advanced technology, such as the ME-262 jet, arrived too late to make a difference.
-Pilot training also suffered: by 1944, a typical German pilot accumulated less than half the flying hours of UK and U.S. pilots before being sent into combat.
+Pilot training also suffered: by 1944, a typical German pilot accumulated less than half the flying hours of UK and US pilots before being sent into combat.

 Loss rates increased over the course of the war, reaching staggering levels.
-By January 1942, the German air force lost 1.8% of its fighter pilots; by May 1944, it was losing 25% of them every month (Evans 2009).
-The destruction of planes was even more rapid: The Luftwaffe lost 785 planes in combat (and another 300 in accidents, etc.) during the six months between June and November 1940; between January and June 1944, it lost 2,855 aircraft in combat, plus another 1,345 in accidents (Murray 1996).
+By January 1942, the German air force lost 1.8% of its fighter pilots; by May 1944, it was losing 25% of them every month (Evans, 2009).
+The destruction of planes was even more rapid: The Luftwaffe lost 785 planes in combat (and another 300 in accidents, etc.) during the six months between June and November 1940; between January and June 1944, it lost 2,855 aircraft in combat, plus another 1,345 in accidents (Murray, 1996).
 Despite these losses, high production rates ensured that the actual number of fighters in combat units continued to rise until the end of 1944.
-Nonetheless, by 1944 the Luftwaffe was a much-diminished force.
+Nonetheless, by 1944, the Luftwaffe was a much-diminished force.
 German air force pilots by then had less training than Allied pilots, fuel for aircraft was often in short supply, and the Luftwaffe was numerically outnumbered in the East and in the West.

-B. Rank and public recognition
+2.2.
+Rank and public recognition

 Aerial victories are the key determinant of relative standing among fighter pilots.
-Attaining 'ace' status is an important concern as highlighted in the memoirs of surviving pilots from WWI to Yom Kippur.
+Attaining "ace" status is an important concern as highlighted in the memoirs of surviving pilots from WWI to Yom Kippur.
 James Salter, a US fighter pilot during the Korean War, wrote in an autobiographical novel: "If you did not have [victories], you were nothing."
-11 Heinz Knoke, for example, an ace with 33 confirmed victories, first flew with the 52nd fighter wing (Jagdgeschwader).
+Heinz Knoke, for example, an ace with 33 confirmed victories, first flew with the 52nd fighter wing (Jagdgeschwader).
 The unit mainly operated in the East, and many high-scoring aces served in it.
 After being transferred to the West in 1942, Knoke (1953) noted in his diary:

 Some of my old comrades in the No. 52 Fighter Wing have been killed in action in recent months.
 The score of enemy aircraft shot down to their credit has mounted [...]
 Barkhorn and Rall are credited with having shot down more than 100 Russian planes.
-It is a keen disappointment for me not to have been able to stay with the old gang.12 (p.
+It is a keen disappointment for me not to have been able to stay with the old gang.
+12 (p.
 54)